-Comparing and choosing the right home improvement loans for you needs can be tricky – it's best to decide exactly what they will be used for, how much interest you will incur doing so, and the best home improvement loans available.
+Comparing and choosing the right home improvement loan for your needs can be tricky – it's best to decide exactly what the loan will be used for, how quickly you want to repay it and how much interest you will incur doing so.
+Then compare the best home improvement loans available.

-When it comes to financing home improvements, consumers should assess the pros and cons of taking out a secured or unsecured loan, to make sure they’re getting the best deal for them.
+When it comes to financing home improvements, consumers should assess the pros and cons of taking out a secured or unsecured loan, to make sure they’re getting the best deal.

-Secured loans are loans secured against your property, which means that the bank or building society providing it can repossess your home if you fail to meet the repayments schedule.
+Secured loans are loans secured against your property, which means that the bank or building society providing the loan can, in the worst case, repossess your home if you fail to meet the repayments schedule.

 how much you need to borrow